rajbot/quarantine-guide/index.md

 With the rapid spread of COVID-19, hospitals are facing two immediate shortages to treat patients: the available number of ICU beds, and the available number of mechanical ventilators.
 A large number of people who contract COVID-19 will require hospitalization, and the likelyhood you will need to go to the hospital increases with age.

-If infected, current estimates indicate that 16.6% of people in their 60s, 24.3% of people in their 70s, and 27.3% of people above 80 will require hospitalization.
-Estimates also show that 30% of those who require hospitalization for COVID-19 will need to be treated with oxygen using a ventilator. [^imperial] As hosptials continue to fill with COVID-19 patients, there is chance that there will not be an ICU bed or a ventilator for you.
+If infected, current estimates indicate that 16.6% of people above 60, 24.3% of people above 70, and 27.3% of people above 80 will require hospitalization.
+Estimates also show that 30% of those who require hospitalization for COVID-19 will need to be treated with oxygen using a ventilator.[^imperial]

+As hosptials continue to fill with COVID-19 patients, there is chance that there will not be an ICU bed or a ventilator for you.

 ## How